bkandh30/gistbox/README.md

 ## About the Project

-"Gistbox" is a simple web application that allows users to create, view, and share text-based snippets.
+"Gistbox" is a simple web application that allows users to create, view, and share text-based gists.
 The primary goal of this project is to learn and apply best practices for building **clean, secure, and idiomatic web applications in Go**.

 Key features and concepts covered include: